Towards a future tax on aperitif wines in France?

 Will flavored wines soon be subject to the "premix" tax in France?

-The Social Security Financing Bill for 2020 is currently being examined by MPs in the National Assembly.
-And a few days ago, an amendment concerning a certain category of wine was passed.
-Introduced by LREM MP Audrey Dufeu Schubert, it provides for the introduction of a tax on "premixes" - which are drinks mixing alcohol and non-alcoholic preparations - containing wine.
-The aim of this measure is to dissuade young people from drinking wine, as they are the main consumers targeted by these drinks.
-Until this vote, flavored wines such as grapefruit rosé, strawberry-red and peach-white were exempt from the tax.
-The tax only applied to pure alcohol-based "premixes".
-For the FFVA, the French Federation of Aperitif Wines, this tax is not entirely justified, and it fears that it will lead to a "carry-over effect onto more alcoholic products".
-Here are some explanations.
+The Social Security Financing Bill for 2020 is currently being examined by members of the National Assembly.
+A few days ago, an amendment concerning a certain category of wines was passed.
+Presented by LREM deputy Audrey Dufeu Schubert, it provides for the introduction of a tax on "premixes"—drinks that combine alcohol and non-alcoholic preparations—containing wine.
+The aim of this measure is to discourage young people from drinking these beverages, as they are the main target consumers.
+Until this vote, however, these flavored wines, such as grapefruit rosé, strawberry red, and peach white, were exempt from this tax.
+The tax only applied to premixes made with pure alcohol.
+For the French Federation of Aperitif Wines (FFVA), this tax is not entirely justified and it fears that it will lead to a "shift towards more alcoholic products."
+Explanations.An amendment recently passed by the National Assembly

-While many MPs and the Minister of Health seem to agree with this amendment, the FFVA does not.
-On the contrary, its president, Aymeric de Beauvillé, believes that this tax is "far removed from the public health issues at stake, as the aperitif wines are low in alcohol content and not widely consumed by young people".
-The Federation bases its arguments on panel figures showing that 80% of these drinks are consumed by the over-35s.
-In its press release, the Federation expresses its concern that this tax, aimed at products with low alcohol content (less than 10%), is primarily "behavioral".
-It also points out that these beverages meet a demand from consumers wishing to reduce their alcohol consumption "while retaining a convivial character".
-In the meantime, we'll have to wait for the final passage of the Social Security Financing Bill for 2020 to get to the bottom of this.
+While many members of parliament and the Minister of Health seem to agree with this amendment, the FFVA does not.
+Its president, Aymeric de Beauvillé, believes that this tax is "far removed from public health issues, because the aperitif wines are low in alcohol and rarely consumed by young people."
+The Federation bases this claim on panel figures indicating that 80% of these drinks are consumed by people over the age of 35.
+In its press release, it expresses concern about this tax targeting products with low alcohol content (less than 10%), which it believes is primarily "behavioral."
+It also points out that these beverages meet the demand of consumers who want to reduce their alcohol consumption "while maintaining a convivial atmosphere."
+In the meantime, we will have to wait for the final adoption of this 2020 Social Security Financing Bill to find out how the story ends.Loading...